triplefox/ludamixhx/README.md

 * Data-in-vector: The class treats a large numeric Vector as multiple instances of a more complex record type, avoiding indirection and tracing costs.
 * Object pool: Many of the same object are held in a container and toggled on and off as necessary to avoid "thrashing" in the garbage collector.

+## Buffer

+An allocator for Float and Int data that uses a fixed-size slab/pool/chunk approach to memory management.
+It accommodates allocations of multiple regions as a single buffer, buffers with padding data(very useful for debugging), and additionally has a wrapper to support stacks of data in this system.

+## CircularVector1, CircularVector2

+Vector wrappers that let you write to and address ring buffers.
+Good for queues of limited size.

 ## GrowVector1, GrowVector2, GrowVector3, GrowVector4, GrowVector8

 These are Vector wrappers that contain an additional length, an automatic (doubling) resize, a reader pointer, and a "struct size" according to the number(1,2,3,4,8) making it easy to bundle multiple values per index.